Click for homepage

 In Naval Enigma M4, the extra rotor (Zusatswalze) at the far left can be set to any of 26 positions at the start of a message.
 During encipherment however, the Zusatzwalze never moves.
 The combination of Zusatzwalze and the thin reflector (UKW) can be regarded as a selection between 26 different UKWs.

-• 2 Notches on the extra Naval wheels
+• 2 Notches on the extra Naval rotors

 To ensure a more frequent stepping of the rotors, the three extra Naval rotors (VI, VII and VIII) each have two notches.
 However, as 2 shares a common factor with 26 (26 can be divided by 2) the cipher period is effectively halved.
 It would have been better to use 3 or more notches, like on Enigma T where each rotor has 5 notches.